kaffeine1/bebbossh-aros/README.md

 - chacha20-poly1305@openssh.com
 - hmac-sha2-256
 - sha512
 So it needs a server that supports that.
+E.g. bebbosshd :-)

 It provides the following tools and libraries: